-So, how can we happily put a star beside the dental appointment in our diaries?
+So, how can we happily put a star beside that London dental appointment in our diaries?

 - Deal with fears of loss of control and uncertainty.
 Knowledge is power and makes us feel empowered.
 Ask your dentist to explain procedures and address concerns you may have such as how long it might take, how you might expect to feel during and after.

 - Be an anxiety buster!
 If you are anxious and feel you have to hide it that will make you more anxious.
 So if you are a nervous – tell your dentist.